Appearance

 If model is omitted, the request is rejected.
 If the selected model is known but unavailable for serving, the API returns 503.

-If you omit size, steps, or guidance, RemoteGPU applies the selected model's defaults automatically.
+If you omit size, steps, or guidance, RemoteGPU applies the selected model's defaults.

 Optional fields vary by model.
 For example, some models do not support negative_prompt, and some use a fixed guidance value.
 Check GET /v1/inference/models before sending optional fields.